Giant Cinnamon Rolls {with step-by-step photos}

 Glaze:

-For the dough, whisk the warmed buttermilk and butter together in a large liquid measuring cup.
-Combine 4 cups of flour, sugar, yeast and salt together in a standing mixer fitted with dough hook (or you can use a large bowl and mix with a wooden spoon or electric handheld mixer).
+- For the dough, whisk the warmed buttermilk and butter together in a large liquid measuring cup.
+Combine 3 1/2 cups of flour, sugar, yeast and salt together in a standing mixer fitted with dough hook (or you can use a large bowl and mix with a wooden spoon or electric handheld mixer).
 With the mixer on low speed, add the buttermilk mixture and eggs and mix until the dough comes together, about 2 minutes.
 Increase the mixer to medium speed and knead the dough until it is smooth and elastic, about 10 minutes (knead for 15-18 minutes by hand).
-If after 5 minutes of kneading, the dough is still overly sticky, add 1/4 cup flour 1 tablespoon at a time until the dough clears the sides of the bowl but has a slight tacky feel when pressed between your fingertips.
+If after 5 minutes of kneading, the dough is still overly sticky, add a tablespoon or two of flour at a time until the dough clears the sides of the bowl but has a slight tacky feel when pressed between your fingertips.
 (See this tutorial for a visual.)

 Recipe Source: method inspired from this post, dough, filling and glaze adapted from my favorite Buttermilk Cinnamon roll recipe